software-tools-books/js4ds/_en/capstone.md

 ```
 {: title="src/capstone/back/app.js"}

-- Handle typing in the "start" and "end" boxes
+Next up we need to handle typing in the "start" and "end" boxes.
-  - HTML controls will capture the characters without our help
+The HTML controls in the web page will capture the characters without our help,
-  - But we need those values in our state variables
+but we need those values in our state variables:

 ```js
   onStart = (start) => {